Last updated on May 24th, 2020

 The children were segregated by a number of separate stairways which can still be seen as you walk around the attraction today.
 The school eventually closed in 1951 and the building had various uses until it became The Scotch Whisky Experience in 1988.

-- The ride in the whisky barrel is great fun
+- The ride in the whisky barrel is excellent.
+It’s not exactly a hair-whitening ride but it’s good family fun.

 - To my mind you’ll never find a better quality whisky than what the Scotch Malt Whisky Society sell.
-If you want to try the best I seriously recommend you get a membership.
-Become a member for exclusive access to the world’s biggest selection of single cask whisky
+If you want to try the best whiskies in Scotland I seriously recommend you get a membership.
+Become a member for exclusive access to the world’s biggest selection of single cask whisky.

 Address and map